fractalide/fractalide-oz/README.md

 All code is AGPL v3-or-later.
 All content published on this platform is licensed as Community Commons.
 This is not a commercial dual license project.
 You own your contributions.
-If you want your privacy, then encrypt your content.
+If you want privacy, encrypt your content.
 (This will eventually be automatic)